 Let There Be Light

-Aside from the potential danger of your animals knocking over a candle and starting a fire, holiday lights in all their pretty shapes, colors and forms can be a problem.
-If your pet has a habit of chewing electric cords, they could shock and seriously injure themselves.
-Keep cords out of reach and use cord wraps or a chewing deterrent.
-Battery powered lights aren’t exactly a safe alternative either – if your pet gets ahold of batteries, they can cause serious burns to their throat and mouth.
-And as for that candle situation we mentioned, consider swapping them out for flameless candles.
+If your pet has a habit of chewing electric cords, they could shock and seriously injure themselves; keep cords out of reach and use cord wraps or a chewing deterrent.
+Battery powered lights aren’t exactly a safe alternative either – if your pet gets ahold of the batteries, they could seriously burn their throat and mouth.
+And as for that candle situation we mentioned earlier – consider swapping them out for a flameless option.

 If you haven’t caught on yet, our furry friends tend to have sensitive stomachs.
 Below are some holiday snacks to skip: